jadeforrest/blog/content/posts/2022-06-10--role-definition/index.md

 I'm going to assume we're using this exercise between an Engineering Manager and a Product Manager.
 But you can use it for any roles.

 You'll first need a **whiteboard**.
-If you're not in person, you can do it with Google Doc, Miro, Notion, or Trello.
+If you're not in person, you can do it with Google Docs, Miro, Notion, or Trello.
 Really most tools will work.

 Start out by creating three columns on the whiteboard:
 1. Write "Clearly Engineering Manager" as the first column, on the left.